paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * The paragraph **Cube Slice Selection** of Section **5.2 Regression Cube Visualization** was revised with this critique in mind.
+  * The paragraph **2D Heat Map Slice Visualization** of Section **5.2 3D Regression Heat Map Visualization** was revised with this critique in mind.
 The area below the prism is in fact be used to identify the correct position of the current slice.
 The observation of the reviewer regarding the projection is correct and is pointed out in the section.

 </i></font>